Armand-Alvarez/.config-files/README.md

 - [x] Add git diff within nvim (using gitsigns or similar)
 - [x] Remove redundant keybinds
 - [x] Fix toggleterm to escape from the terminal with <esc>
+- [ ] Fix yanking not copying to system clipboard & vice versa
+- [ ] Fix neotest not recognizing python tests